A repeating fast radio burst associated with a persistent radio source: FAST Burst Sample Analysis

-The DM of the host galaxy is independently estimated from its H$\alpha$ emission by converting the extinction-corrected H$\alpha$ flux, $F_{\rm H\alpha} = (9.4 \pm 0.3) \times 10^{-16}$ erg s$^{-1}$ cm$^{-2}$, to an H$\alpha$ surface density of $503\pm14$ Rayleighs in the source frame at $z = 0.241$, assuming host galaxy dimensions of 0.5 by 0.5 arcseconds\cite{Ten17}.
+The DM of the host galaxy is independently estimated from its H$\alpha$ emission by converting the extinction-corrected H$\alpha$ flux, $F_{\rm H\alpha} = (42.0 \pm 0.5) \times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$, to an H$\alpha$ surface density of $224\pm3$ Rayleighs in the source frame at $z = 0.241$, assuming host galaxy dimensions of 0.5 by 0.5 arcseconds\cite{Ten17}.
 These host galaxy dimensions are only a rough estimate based on the size of the H$\alpha$ emitting region in the Keck image, but because the image is seeing limited the assumed dimensions may be even smaller, which would only serve to increase the H$\alpha$ surface density in the following calculations.
-The H$\alpha$ surface density $S({\rm H\alpha})$ is related to the emission measure (EM) in the source frame by
+The H$\alpha$ flux and estimated surface density are very similar to those found for the host galaxy of FRB 20121102A \cite{Ten17}.
+The H$\alpha$ surface density in the source frame $S({\rm H\alpha})_{\rm s}$ is related to the H$\alpha$ surface density in the observer frame as $S({\rm H\alpha})_{\rm s} = (1+z)^4 S({\rm H\alpha})_{\rm o}$, and is related to the emission measure (EM) in the source frame by

 where we have used the redshift $z = 0.241$ and $T_4$ is the temperature in units of $10^4$ K. The EM is related to the DM in the ionized cloudlet model \cite{Ten17} by ${\rm EM} = [\zeta(1+\epsilon^2) / f] {\rm DM}^2 / L$, where $\zeta$ represents cloud-cloud variations in the mean density, $\epsilon^2$ represents the variance of density fluctuations in a cloud, $f$ is the filling factor, and $L$ is the path length through the gas sampled by the FRB.
 Using this relation, we obtain the corresponding source frame DM,